catseye/Falderal/README.markdown

   with a newline, the intermediate results file was not being generated correctly, resulting in failures being misreported.
 This has been recitified.
+* Previously, if there were tests given in a Falderal file before any Tests-for pragma was specified, those tests would just be ignored.
+  An error message is now issued, and no testing takes place.
+* Previously, if multiple Falderal files were given on the command line, they were simply concatenated when loaded, the result being that Functionality-definitions from the first file were visible in the second file, and that any Tests-for in effect at the end of the first file would be in effect at the start of the second file.
+  Files are now loaded and processed seperately.

 TODO: